mavericklim91/Modeling-SARS-CoV-2-Nucleotide-Mutations/README.md

 # Modeling-SARS-CoV-2-Nucleotide-Mutations

 ## Description
-This directory is comprised of folders containing the source code, data and figures for the research article:
+This directory comprises the folders containing the source code, data and figures for the research article:
 > Modeling-SARS-CoV-2-Nucleotide-Mutations-as-a-Stochastic-Process

 ## Source